CarlosNZ/fig-tree-evaluator/README.md

 ## Custom Functions/Operators

-There is one final operator `CUSTOM_FUNCTIONS`, which opens the door to extending FigTree's functionality.
+There is one final operator, `CUSTOM_FUNCTIONS`, which opens the door to extending FigTree's functionality.
 You can either call this operator directly, or make your functions "custom operators" in their own right.

 But first you need to define your functions in FigTree's [options](#available-options), for example: